 35 entries for theEncyclopedia of Confucianism, ed. by Dr. Xinzhong Yao (London, Curzon Press, 2001), including the key entries on jia (political orientation, scholastic lineage), Ru (classicist, Confucian), jin wen/gu wen (Modern Script/Archaic Script texts).

-AND Mark Csikszentmihalyi, "Constructing Lineages and Inventing Traditions through Exemplary Figures in Early China," T'oung pao 89 (2003), 1-41.
+with Mark Csikszentmihalyi, "Constructing Lineages and Inventing Traditions through Exemplary Figures in Early China," T'oung pao 89 (2003), 1-41.

 "Childhood, Formal Education, and Ideology in China," in Beyond the Century of the Child: Cultural History and Developmental Psychology, ed.
 Willem Koops and Michael Zuckerman (Philadelphia: University of Pennsylvania Press, 2003, pp. 137-55.